Skip to main content

 Te Tai Ohinga

-We’re working with the Y to develop a central city youth hub Te Tai Ohinga – a friendly and safe space for young Wellingtonians on Willis Street.
+We worked with the Y to develop the central city youth hub Te Tai Ohinga – a friendly and safe space for young Wellingtonians on Willis Street.

-Our young people expressed a desire for a safe place to hang out and have fun with their friends, try new things and have quiet spaces to study and relax – we want the youth hub to be exactly that.
+Our young people expressed a desire for a safe place to hang out and have fun with their friends, try new things and have quiet spaces to study and relax – and we designed the youth hub to be exactly that.

 The name Te Tai Ohinga was gifted by Kura Moeahu, Chairman Te Rūnanganui o Te Āti Awa.
 It celebrates how young people (Ohinga) will always be in Pōneke, just as the tide (Te Tai) will always ebb and flow.